COVID Information (as of 10.4.23):

-> Take a short survey to tell us what you thought of your visit to the medical, counseling, or health promotion services.
+Take a short survey to tell us what you thought of your visit to SHCC for medical and/or counseling services.

-> Student Health Advisory Committee (SHAC)
+Student Health Advisory Committee (SHAC)

-> We are looking for students to get involved with our advisory committee.
-This committee will provide direction and feedback for the planning and services of the Student Health and Counseling Center.
-This is a low commitment way to get involved and make an impact as a student!
+We are looking for students to get involved with our advisory committee.
+This committee will provide direction and feedback for the planning, services, and health fee of the Student Health and Counseling Center.
+This is a great way to get involved and make an impact as a student!

-> Our center offers exceptional care in helping students stay healthy and well in their academic pursuits.
+Our center offers exceptional care in helping students stay healthy and well in their academic pursuits.
 Our services incorporate a holistic approach including medical services, counseling services, and health promotion.
 Our department takes pride in their collaborative and educational approach to student care.

 We are open Monday-Thursday 9-12pm and 1-5pm for summer hours (June 19 – August 31, 2023)